 Hailed as one of the most accomplished young pianists in her home country of Indonesia, Dr. Edith Widayani has established herself as performing solo artist, chamber musician, and music educator, with appearances in North, Central, and South Americas, Europe, and Asia.

-Currently the Artistic Program Director of Indonesia International Piano Competition and the Brand Ambassador to The Grand Signature Piano, Edith is also hosting an Online Piano Workshop partnering with "Let The Music Begin!" and Amadeus Enterprise, already gathering more than 200 participants from all across Indonesia through various age groups and levels.
+Currently the Artistic Program Director of Indonesia International Piano Competition and the Brand Ambassador to The Grand Signature Piano, Edith also hosted an Online Piano Workshop during the pandemic, partnering with "Let The Music Begin!" and Amadeus Enterprise, gathering more than 200 participants from all across Indonesia through various age groups and levels.

 Having earned her Doctorate of Musical Arts degree in Performance and Literature with double minors in Chamber Music/Collaborative Piano and Music Theory from the Eastman School of Music - the first Indonesian to earn a doctorate from Eastman - Edith graduated as a Pi Kappa Lambda and was awarded the prestigious Henry Cobos Endowed Piano Prize for demonstrating excellence in piano performance.

 She also holds a Bachelor of Music in Piano Performance, magna cum laude, from Texas Christian University School of Music and a Master of Music in Piano Performance and Literature from Eastman School of Music.
 Her teachers include Mrs. Edmay Solaiman, Mrs. Aisha Pletscher, Dr. Johannes Nugroho, Prof. Ling Yuan, Dr. Tamás Ungár, and most recently, Prof. Barry Snyder.